Edina Housing Foundation

 The East Edina Housing Foundation (dba Edina Housing Foundation) is a nonprofit 501(c)(3) corporation organized and operated to promote and undertake community development activities on a nonprofit basis within the East Edina Housing Foundation neighborhood.
 The Foundation provides assistance to low/moderate income individuals, as well as nonprofit developers or sponsors of low and moderate-income housing.
 Furthermore, the Foundation receives block grants or similar funds from the City, or other governmental agencies or subdivisions, including the I-IRA, and puts to productive use all such funds exclusively for the aforementioned purposes.

 The East Edina Housing Foundation (EEHF) was organized by the Edina HRA in 1985 to provide modest cost housing opportunities to persons of low and moderate incomes.
 Initially, second mortgages were offered to qualified buyers of the Edinborough condominium complex.
-Over time, the deferred loan program was expanded to include Centennial Lakes condominiums, and now, any owner-occupied housing in the EEHF neighborhood is included.
+Over time, the deferred loan program was expanded to include Centennial Lakes condominiums, and now, any owner-occupied housing in the EEHF neighborhood (PDF) is included.

 Where Does the Money Come From?